unixwzrd/oobabooga-macOS/README.md

 ## If you hate standing in line at the bank: [oobabooga macOS Apple Silicon Quick Start for the Impatient](https://github.com/unixwzrd/oobabooga-macOS/blob/main/macOS_Apple_Silicon_QuickStart.md)

 In the test-scripts directory, there are some random Python scripts using tensors to test things like data types for MPS and other compute engines.
-Nothing special, just ahchackedked together in a few minutes for checking GPU utilization and AutoCast Data Typing.
+Nothing special, just hacked together in a few minutes for checking GPU utilization and AutoCast Data Typing.

+## 6 Jul 2023 - Performance issues and Python Packages.

+**THIS IS IMPORTANT**
+Whatever terminal package you use to access the command line, make absolutely sure the "Open using Rosetta" checkbox is unchecked in the "Get Info" pop-up.
+Someone reported an issue with the pip installation instructions, and I was able to replicate the issue I believe because I had set iTerm2 to open in Rosetta a while back to do some testing and forgot to change it back.
+I was in the process of rebuilding my venvs have to rebuild a couple of them because running in Rosetta can produce inconsistent results, especially for things like builds.
+Also, if your Python packages and libraries are installed in this manner, they will perform slower because the Intel code has to be translated to run.

+Another thing, NOT DO the macOS 13.5 update, it is broken in many ways.
+WebKit crashes every now and then, Private Relay breaks things like accessing OpenAI and more, there are issues with the overall UI as well.

 ## 3 Aug 2023 - Coming Soon oobabooga 1.5 integration and Coqui for macOS